Resources for Local Government Officials

 CAI's Government & Professional Affairs Committee was established to improve the communication and relationship between community associations and local government entities and related professional organizations and associations.
 The committee engages with local government officials and organizations in a variety of ways including presenting educational programs and webinars and producing documents related to community associations and their relationship with local governmental bodies.

 CAI can provide a presentation for local government officials on the basics of community association formation, management and governance and what the relationship should be between local government officials and community associations.
-Contact CAI at firstname.lastname@example.org to find out more or to schedule a presentation for your zoning board, planning commission, elected council or commissioners or other group of officials in your city, borough or township, visit our Contact Us form.
+To find out more or to schedule a presentation for your zoning board, planning commission, elected council or commissioners or other group of officials in your city, borough or township, visit our Contact Us form.

 Click here to download our Introduction to Community Associations document to better familiarize yourself with the nature and function of community associations in Pennsylvania.